 Look back in your mini's pedigree, and you might find a sire from this long list of notable stallions compiled by Little America Miniatures.
 These horses achieved fame in their own right and went on to produce many of the minis enjoyed today.

 Minis are easy to keep and are as trainable as any full-size horse.
 Shows featuring miniature horses allow those who would not normally be able to keep, ride, and train a horse the opportunity to enjoy horses and compete.
 They’re great for kids to handle, as their size makes them less intimidating for small children and timid adults.
-Despite their size, however, they are very strong and should be trained to be respectful and obedient, just like any other equine.

 According to the AMHR: